tseli0s/nvdialog/README.md

 - A modern version of `glibc`, preferably 2.33 or newer.
 - Linux kernel 2.6 or newer (All modern distros include at least 4.x kernels so nothing to worry here).
 - X11 or Wayland as the display server.
 Mir is not supported.
-Immutable distros are `NOT` yet supported due to software restrictions.

 Common distros officially supported:
 | Distro | Version |